Varavchik18/net7.0-Formula1-API/Readme.md

 3. Entity framework core (EF7)
 4. SQLite
 5. ef tools

 Here is the terms and solutions what I studied and implemented :
 1. Unit of work pattern
-   2. Repository
+2. Repository pattern
 3. Configuration files such launchSettings.json

 As a feature I want to notice a generic class for repository pattern implementation.
 Such thing I haven't done yet.